thiagobien/ACL/workshop/03_Monolith_to_Microservices/1_Lift-and-Shift_TicketMonster/README.md

    ```
    oc get routes
    ```
-   Open the route a browser and navigate through the applicaiton.
+   Open the route a browser and navigate through the application.